News and Notes from the Makers of Nexus | Sonatype Blog

 Secure the Software Supply Chain

-Janek notes these days that 80-90% of an application’s code may not be your own code.
-Commercial and open source components help make application development efficient, but you need to take steps to ensure that code’s vulnerabilities are managed, continuously.
-Ensure you have tools that scan your libraries before they are used and continuously monitor applications during development, testing, deployment, and in production.
+Janek notes these days that 80-90% of an application's code may not be your own code.
+Commercial and open source components help make application development efficient, but you need to take steps to ensure that code's vulnerabilities are managed continuously.
+Ensure you have tools that scan your libraries before they are used, and continuously monitor applications during development, testing, deployment, and production.
 Also, leverage existing open-source intelligence and use tools that inject human intelligence into scans.

 DevOps-as-a-Service Platform

-Janek and Svetlana are implementing DevOp-as-a-Service to solve the aforementioned challenges.
-It involves a team and a platform with the goal to continuously increase the number and scale of self-service capabilities.
+Janek and Svetlana are implementing DevOps-as-a-service to solve the aforementioned challenges.
+It involves a team and platform to continuously increase the number and scale of self-service capabilities.

-Svetlana dove into some specifics of the platform, Monarch, during the presentation.
+Svetlana dove into the platform, Monarch, during the presentation.
 Monarch is a platform that GDIT created for their government client.
 It is a self-service platform that development teams can use to build Docker containers and deploy them into AWS Elastic Container Service.

 • Early vulnerability detection